mohammed-tech-innovator/lane-tracer-robotic-car/README.md

 # Robotic Car Project

-This project showcases the Raspberry Pi-based robotic car that I built.
-It was featured in a report by Al-Arabi TV network and won the best graduation project award.
-It achieved the highest mark in the 85-year history of my college's engineering program.
+This project highlights the Raspberry Pi-based robotic car I developed as part of a larger initiative.
+The entire project was featured in a report by Al-Arabi TV network and won the best graduation project award.

 # Lane Tracing Robotic Car :